Table of Content

 Redwood National Park | Attractions

-The whole Redwood National Park including the state park is divided into six areas from north to south, we can divide them into south half and north half to play.
-The southern half includes Prairie creek area, Bald hills area, and Orick area, while the northern half includes Hiouchi area, Crescent city area, and Klamath area.
+The entire Redwood National Park are split into six regions that visitors can explore.
+These can be divided into the southern half and the northern half.
+The southern half includes the Prairie Creek area, Bald Hills area, and Orick area, while the northern half includes the Hiouchi area, Crescent City area, and Klamath area.

 Fern canyon